npm/cacache/README.md

 #### <a name="put-stream"></a> `> cacache.put.stream(cache, key, stream, [opts])`

-Inserts data from a stream into the cache.
+Returns a [Writable Stream](https://nodejs.org/api/stream.html#stream_writable_streams) that inserts data written to it into the cache.
 Emits a `digest` event with the digest of written contents when it succeeds.

 ##### Example